We're here to help.

 Canyon PD offers professional development and networking opportunities for busy teaching professionals through:

 Our student and parent engagement programs were designed to inspire K12 students and parents to be forward thinking, prepared for a college education and inspired for career excellence.
-This programming includes:

 Thunder Vision

-Thunder Vision gives middle school students the chance to visit GCU and experience a campus tour, college readiness presentation, and lunch with our mascot, Thunder!
+Thunder Vision gives middle school students the chance to visit GCU and experience a campus tour, college readiness presentation, and lunch with our mascot, Thunder.
 While on campus, they can talk to current college students about GCU, college in general, and the best steps to take now to prepare for life after high school.

 Lope Scope

 K-6 students have the opportunity to experience an exciting trip to GCU, take a campus tour and participate in a scavenger hunt on campus.
-They also will learn some GCU trivia while visiting, and have lunch with Thunder, the mascot.
+They also will learn some GCU trivia while visiting, and have lunch with Thunder the mascot.

 Canyon on Your Campus

-Benefit from the same curriculum offered at Thunder Vision with the convenience of hosting it at your site!
-K-8 schools can arrange for a GCU representative to come to their school and present the information session "You are College Bound ...
-Are you College Ready?"
+Benefit from the same curriculum offered at Thunder Vision with the convenience of hosting it at your site.
+K-8 schools can arrange for a GCU representative to come to their school and present the information session “You are College Bound ...
+Are you College Ready?”

 Parent View

-Parent View is a program that will teach parents what steps they need to take to further their student towards higher education.
+Parent View is a program that will teach parents what steps they need to take to further their student toward higher education.
 It is adaptable to the needs of the school with both dates and content.

 Eligible high school students enrolled in participating educational alliance programs can get a head start on earning college credits at GCU.
 Learn about campus and online dual enrollment opportunities for excelling high school students.